movementkitchen/website/src/pages/index.md

 It aims to:

-* Empower you to understand your body better and discover root causes of your injuries
+* Empower you to understand your body better and look for underlying causes of your injuries
 * Support you in overcoming pain and fear of getting re-injured
 * Work with your body to optimise your movement mechanics and build more sustainable movement patterns in your daily life